danoliver1/DJO.Reporting/README.md

 # DJO.Reporting

-An extensible reporting (soon to be) NuGet package.
+An extensible reporting NuGet package.

 Out of the box this package provides the ability to convert an enumerable of objects or a DataTable to a report in Excel or CSV.
-A report can also be manually constructed by building up Groups, Rows and Columns.
+A report can be manually constructed by building up Groups, Rows and Columns; once built it can then be exported in Excel or CSV format.
 This project has been written in an extensible way so new methods of creating and styling reports can be added easily.

-## Set up
+## Installing the NuGet package
+* Add the NuGet feed to Visual Studio https://www.myget.org/F/danoliver1/api/v3/index.json`
+* Install the package DJO.Reporting

+## IoC container setup

 ### In an MVC web project using StructureMap 4.x
-This package contains a StructureMap 4.x registry making set up very simple when used in a StructureMap 4.x solution.
+This package contains a StructureMap 4.x registry `ReportingRegistry` making set up very simple when used in a StructureMap 4.x solution.
-The registry needs to be registered in `IoC.cs` (`c.AddRegistry<ReportingRegistry>();`).
+*If the target web project uses `StructureMap.MVC5.Update`, the registry will simply need to be added to `IoC.cs` (`c.AddRegistry<ReportingRegistry>();`).*

-### In any project using an IoC container
+### In a project using any other IoC container
 All concrete implementations of `IReportSerializer` and `IColumnFormatter` need to be registered.
 The concrete implemenation of `IReportGenerator` needs to be registered - preferably as a singleton.